auduntre/IN4200/mandatory_project/README.md

 ### Compiling

-To compile the serial and the parallel program simple tpye `make -jN`, where N is the number of threads wanted to utilize.
+To compile the serial and the parallel program simple tpye `make -jN`, where N is the number of threads wanted to be utilized.

 ### Running